Legal Billing Software: The 18 Best Options in 2025

 Clio

 Clio is a full legal practice management solution that has been in business since 2008.
-The company offers tiered pricing based on the features you choose.
+They offer tiered pricing based on the features you choose.

 All tiers include